 Next, participants explored the exhibits at Western Australia Museum Boola Bardip, including their innovations exhibit, which showcased amazing ideas around the themes of thinking, doing and changing.

-At Monash University, NYSF participants had a campus tour and then headed into the Forensic Science lab to experience a range of hands-on activities around facial reconstruction and analysis of evidence.
+At Murdoch University, NYSF participants had a campus tour and then headed into the Forensic Science lab to experience a range of hands-on activities around facial reconstruction and analysis of evidence.

 The final destination for WA participants was the Scitech Discovery Centre, where they experienced the planetarium show 'Capturing the Cosmos' and discovered new astronomy being done under the breathtaking skies of the Australian outback.